alking9950/theterminal.sh/README.md

 As far as we know all links at this point redirect with a body containing `Found.
 Redirecting to /reboot.html`.

-`D15EA5E` address discovered by mapleleaffan_09 on discord.
+* `D15EA5E` address discovered by mapleleaffan_09 in discord channel.

-Command Discovered by ludu in Discord channel.
+* `mem` command discovered by ludu in discord channel.

 ### motd